codemaker1999/ThreePlot/README.md

 2. create a valid plottable object, and provide a DIV or something for the plot to live in

-There are several types of plottable objects, including lines in 3D space, animated 3D lines, and surface plots (coming soon).
+There are several types of plottable objects, including lines in 3D space, animated 3D lines, and surface plots.
 For example, to make an interactive plot containing a triangle and a square, you could write:

 ```js
 var triangle = {